National consultation to protect gluten free prescribing in England

 What happens now?

-While we are pleased that the needs of patients with coeliac disease are being recognised at a national level, it is important to realise that individual clinical commissioning groups (CCGs) can decide their own local prescribing policies.
+While we are pleased that the needs of patients with coeliac disease are being recognised at a national level, it is important to realise that individual clinical commissioning groups (CCGs) can decide their own local prescribing policies to restrict further than the national guidelines.
 We will identify where access to prescriptions has effectively been removed and will be working hard to challenge those CCGs to review and reverse their actions.
 We will keep members affected informed of our progress in persuading individual CCGs to reinstate prescriptions.